Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 The post is much longer than usual because we take transparency seriously and hugely value your feedback and insights.
 So please get in touch on @argenthq or firstname.lastname@example.org.

-How Argent helps you recover your wallet
+How Argent helps you easily recover your crypto wallet

 When you acquire cryptocurrency the first question you face is: what’s an easy and safe way to hold it?
 Until now there hasn’t been an obvious answer.